Our Arts Integration Model

 The concept for Interchange emerged in 2003 when the Ford Foundation approached COCA about a grant to use arts integration as a vehicle for academic improvement in the St. Louis Public School District.
 This funding allowed COCA and its partners to launch Interchange in 2006 as a community collaboration of arts and cultural organizations.
 Interchange expanded its model in 2008 to focus on using collaborative arts residencies as a way to provide professional development for classroom teachers.

-Today, Interchange provides collaborative residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools and Normandy School District.
-One of these schools, Jefferson Elementary School, is the St. Louis Public Schools’ first arts integration pilot school.
+Today, Interchange provides collaborative residencies that partner teaching artists from local arts and cultural organizations with teachers from the St. Louis Public Schools, University City Public Schools, Ferguson-Florissant School District, and many more.